BackofenLab/B2_10_intro_mapping/README.md

 </details>

-**d)** Check your understandings of the Burrows-Wheeler transform.
+**d)** Check your understanding of the Burrows-Wheeler transform.
-Implement the function `transformation_to_first_colum` which takes the BW transform string t (the last column of the BW matrix) and returns the string which correspond to the first column of the matrix.
+Implement the function `transformation_to_first_colum` which takes the BW transform string t (the last column of the BW matrix) and returns the string corresponding to the matrix's first column.
-Note that you do not need to build the Burrows-Wheeler matrix to do this.
+Just so you know, you do not need to build the Burrows-Wheeler matrix to do this.

 <details>
   <summary>Example: (Spoiler)</summary>